home

 Choose a comfortable pitch in your chest voice range.
 Sing short, detached "ha" sounds on that pitch, like quick laughs.
 Each ha should start cleanly with no h sound before the vowel.

-Your abdominal muscles should engage briefly with each staccato note, providing a small burst of support — the same coordination that glottal exercises build for belt mechanism strength.
+Your abdominal muscles should engage briefly with each staccato note, providing a small burst of support.
+This is the same coordination that glottal exercises build for belt mechanism strength.
 The vocal folds close in sync with that breath pulse.

 Building Clarity Without Harsh Attack